telekom-mms/trivy-dojo-report-operator/README.md

   * versions in all files are automatically updated
   * a draft release is created

-* On publish of the draft release a
+* On publish of the release a
   * new tag is created
   * new release is created
   * new container image build